Why does this site include posts about Bitcoin/cryptocurrency exchanges/other things that are not "web3"?

 What's the number in the corner with the flames?

 That's the Grift Counter (™™™)!
-A running total of the amount of money lost so far to grifts and scams, which increments as you scroll through the page.
-It doesn't update with every single post that mentions a monetary loss (for example, if someone transfers money to a dead-end wallet by mistake)—just the money lost to intentional thefts and scams.
+A running total of the amount of money lost so far to grifts and disasters, which increments as you scroll through the page.
 If it makes more sense to you to start with the total amount of money lost to grifts and scams, and have it decrement as you scroll back in time, that's an option too!
 Just click the settings panel icon and pick "Start at total amount scammed and subtract as you scroll".
 You can also show and hide the counter or stop the animation of the flames from this panel.

-The grift counter does not appear when you visit the website via a permalink, because it throws off the total to start partway through the timeline.
+The grift counter does not appear when you visit the website via a permalink to an entry, because it throws off the total to start partway through the timeline.